Homero Cárpena

-Homero Cárpena (14 February 1910 – 17 January 2001) was an Argentine film actor born in Mar del Plata.
+Homero Cárpena (14 February 1910 – 17 January 2001) was an Argentine film actor born in Mar del Plata, notable for his work during the Golden Age of Argentine cinema.
 He appeared in 72 films between 1933 and 1972 although the bulk of his work was in the late 1930s and 1940s.
 He starred in El hombre señalado, which was entered into the 7th Berlin International Film Festival.

 He was the father of actresses Claudia Cárpena and Nora Cárpena.